Table of contents

 Since implementing Server Side Google Ads Conversions, we have Long URLs on the website.
 What is the cause of this.

 When someone clicks on a Google or Meta ad, a unique ID, such as the Google Click ID, is added to the URL.
-This is a long, random text placed in cookies that helps track conversions.
-Server side tracking requires the server to send this data, which means that these IDs are often placed back in the URL for the server to retrieve.
+This is a long, random text that is placed in cookies and helps track conversions.
+Server side tracking requires the server to send this data, meaning these IDs are often placed back into the URL for the server to retrieve.
 This allows Google and Meta to assign conversions to a campaign.
 Without these IDs, conversion data can be lost, making it difficult to measure the effectiveness of your campaigns.
-Example: https: //www.taggrs.nl/test/?_gl=1*12vhm91*_up*MQ..*_ga*NDUzMDUzMzgzLjE3MTU2NzM0NzI.*_ga_0K2BQLH54H*MTcxNTY3Mz

 About the author